-The Half Century of Progress at a recent planning meeting was referred to as “The Greatest Show on Earth”.
+The Half Century of Progress has been referred to as “The Greatest Show on Earth”.

 While the circus has that motto all sewed up, when you are talking tractor shows at least here in the US, it is certainly true.
 The Half Century of Progress is the Mega Vintage farm show in fact, it is advertised as the “Worlds Largest Vintage Working Farm Show.”

 This year’s show will be held August 22-25, 2019 at the Rantoul Air Port on the former Chanute Air Force Base.
 The theme of this year’s show is Harvest Brigade.
 Dust off all your old harvest equipment and get ready to head to the field 1969 or earlier style!
 You are encouraged to bring any type of harvest equipment.
 Any brand in any shape is welcome!